nhsconnect/nhsapp-developer-documentation/src/js-v2-api-specification.md

 ## Using newer functionality

-The Javascript file may be cached by our client for up to 1 year.
+The Javascript file may be cached by our client and CDN for up to 1 year.
 If you are updating your code to use newer functionality [(changelog)](/js-v2-api-specification/#changelog) from this library, you should append a query string to the end of the URL to invalidate any existing cache.
 For example, you could append the date like `?v=2025-07-20` when you start using new functionality.

 ---

 ## Changelog <a name="changelog"></a>

+### 1 September 2025

+* Added `PATIENT_INITIATED_FOLLOW_UP_REQUESTS` and `PATIENT_INITIATED_FOLLOW_UP_START` appPage options to `goToPage` method.

 ### 29 July 2025